Lodges often use the meeting around ANZAC Day to remember the sacrifice and history of people who fought in Australian Armed Forces.

 Many will have special nights to commemorate the ANZAC Tradition.

-Devotion does this on the meeting closest to ANZAC Day when the lodge is addressed on a related topic.
+Devotion sometimes does this on the meeting closest to ANZAC Day when the lodge is addressed on a related topic.
+Articles related to those addresses can be viewed via the buttons below.

 Anzac Day is a national day of remembrance in Australia and New Zealand, and is commemorated by both countries on 25 April every year to honour members of the Australian and New Zealand Army Corps (ANZAC) who fought at Gallipoli in Turkey during World War I. It now more broadly commemorates all those who died and served in military operations for the country.
 Anzac Day is also observed in the Cook Islands, Niue, Samoa and Tonga.